philgyford/django-hines/README.md

 Code for https://www.gyford.com

 Pushing to `main` will run the commit through [this GitHub Action](https://github.com/philgyford/django-hines/actions/workflows/main.yml) to run tests, and [Coveralls](https://coveralls.io) to check coverage.
-If it passes, it will be deployed automatically to Heroku.
+If it passes, it will be deployed automatically to the VPS.

 When changing the python version, it will need to be changed in: